 The conventional wisdom is that induction cooktops heat faster than electric or gas, but we did not find this to be true with the induction burners we tested.
 This is because they are plug-in countertop appliances, which means their power is limited, whereas a full-size induction cooktop is far more powerful.
-Interestingly, the only standalone burner that could bring the water to a boil throughout the entire pot in 20 minutes—faster than a full-size induction stovetop—had the largest footprint and widest cooking surface and was the most expensive burner in our lineup.
+Interestingly, the only burners that could bring the water to a boil throughout the entire pot in 20 minutes—faster than a full-size induction stovetop—had the largest footprints and widest cooking surfaces (and one was the most expensive burner in our lineup).

 To take a closer look at the burners’ heating patterns, we dusted a layer of flour onto the surfaces of skillets and placed the skillets on the induction burners over medium heat.
 We observed a similar pattern: On most burners, the heat was concentrated in the center of the pan—the flour in the middle toasted to a golden brown, while the flour around the edges remained white.
 We measured the diameter of the heating elements, and they matched the toasted circles.
 Most of the induction burners had coils that measured about 6 inches across— much smaller than the 9-inch bottoms of our full-size pots and pans.
-Only the largest burner, with an 8.5-inch coil, could toast the flour evenly across the entire cooking surface.
+Only the largest burners, with 8.5- and 9-inch coils, could toast the flour evenly across the entire cooking surface.

 We wondered why some of the heating coils were so much smaller than the bottoms of our full-size pans.
 One factor is that a smaller coil is cheaper to manufacture, so the less expensive units tended to have coils about 6 inches in diameter, while the priciest and most powerful unit's coil was approximately 9 inches.